Jirkov: History

-Jirkov was established as a colonization village on the Czech-Saxon border in the second half of the 13th century.
+Jirkov was established as a colonisation village on the Czech-Saxon border in the second half of the 13th century.
 The first written mention of Jirkov is from 1321 under the name Borek, the name Jirkov (that time written Jurkov) began to be used soon after.

 From 1938 to 1945, Jirkov was annexed by Nazi Germany and administered as part of the Reichsgau Sudetenland.
-After the surrender of Germany, nearly all of the town's hitherto inhabitants were expelled, and new Czech settlers found a new home in the depopulated town.
+After the surrender of Germany, nearly all of the town's German inhabitants were expelled, and new Czech settlers found a new home in the depopulated town.

+Economy

+There are no large companies based in the town.
+The largest industrial employers are Thermoflex Europe (manufacturer of plastic components for the automotive industry) and Intermont Opatrný (reconstruction of buildings and their technical equipment), both with more than 100 employees.

 Transport

 Jirkov is the terminus and starting point of the railway line from/to Lužná via Chomutov.

 Jirkov and neighbouring Chomutov together operate a transport company.
 In addition to buses, public transport is provided also by trolleybuses.

 Sport

-Every year the town organizes the Jirkov Crossmarathon and Half marathon.
+Every year the town organises the Jirkov Crossmarathon and Half marathon.
 The tradition began in 2001.